 This is the recipe that usually has the boys asking to make sure our swine supply isn’t running low in the freezer.
 If you don’t have a wild pig at home, feel free to substitute your favorite cut of pork.

 Serve this dish with eggs as a side or in an omelet.
 This recipe also makes a great addition to beans and rice or chili.

 This recipe is from Tiffany’s book Cooking Big Game.
 To buy this book, and many more, visit here.

-Place the pig in a sealable plastic bag or airtight container.
-Add the remaining ingredients and refrigerate up to two days.
+- Place the pig in a sealable plastic bag or airtight container.

-Heat a skillet on medium-high heat.
-Add all the ingredients to the skillet and fry until the desired doneness.
+- Heat a skillet on medium-high heat.
+Add all the marinated pig to the skillet and fry until the desired doneness.